nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 10 - The Alliance.md

 - **Key Event:** Ragnar and the elders resist Angelica's plan, citing the risk of starvation and the lack of immediate danger.
 - **Key Event:** Angelica uses Torin's glasses to start a fire with sunlight, demonstrating the power of "commanding the sky."
-  - _Character Defining Moment:_ **Angelica Vance** — She uses her knowledge as a "spark" to challenge their concept of the impossible.
+  - _Character Defining Moment:_ **Angelica Ward** — She uses her knowledge as a "spark" to challenge their concept of the impossible.
-  - _Key Dialog:_ **Angelica Vance:** "Fire was impossible until someone sparked it.
+  - _Key Dialog:_ **Angelica Ward:** "Fire was impossible until someone sparked it.
 Flying is impossible, until you build wings.
 I am the spark, Ragnar.
 Let me show you how to burn."

 ---